-Phi Kappa Phi Chapter #260 will meet at 5:15 p.m. on the following days, in the Honors House (603 North Henderson).
+Phi Kappa Phi Chapter #260 meets at 5:15 p.m. five to six times a year, in the Honors House (603 North Henderson).

 Looking forward to seeing you.